The Day of the Doctor: Viral marketing

 On 28 September, the BBC unveiled a Twitter hashtag (#SaveTheDay) and an ident that was used to promote the special.
 Respectively, the hashtag and the ident were shown before and after the premiere of Atlantis on BBC One.
 The hashtag was used to reveal all subsequent promotional material.
-On 7 November 2013, a video starring Smith in character as the Doctor was released promoting the hashtag, promising exclusive content.
+On 7 November 2013, a video starring Smith in character as the Eleventh Doctor was released promoting the hashtag, promising exclusive content.
 A website was launched to reveal the content.

 Broadcast and reception

 The BBC broadcast the episode in 94 countries simultaneously, to avoid plot leaks.
-It earned a Guinness World Record for the world's largest ever simulcast of a TV drama.
-While not a technical simulcast of BBC One, a number of non-English translations were also transmitted at the same time as the BBC's broadcast.
+It achieved the Guinness World Record for the largest ever simulcast of a TV drama.
+While not simulcast on the same channel, a number of non-English translations were all transmitted at the same time.

 The British Board of Film Classification rated the episode PG for mild violence and threat.
 The Australian Classification Board also rated the episode PG for "mild science fiction themes and violence", noting there was "very mild impact" with regards to sexual themes.
 The episode broadcast at 7:50pm in the UK, and was preceded and followed by other Doctor Who related programmes and broadcasts, including broadcast of an after-party.

 Canadian provincial film censors rated "The Day of the Doctor" PG in Alberta, G in Manitoba and G in Quebec.

 The episode aired in over 100 countries on either 23 or 24 November 2013 in cinemas and on television.